jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	return expFormat("No character renamed.
 There are no characters.");
 }

-// Show a pick popup to let the user pick from that list of characters let pick =
+// Choose a character
+let pick =
 	popups.pick("Choose a character to rename", choices, 0, "adaptive");
 if (pick === null) { return null; }

 let characters = await getFormattedList("characters", 0, 1);

-// Show a text popup to let the user enter a new name for the chosen character const replacement =
+// Enter a new name
+const replacement =
 	popups.input("Enter a new name for the character.", characters[pick]);
 if (!replacement) { return null; }